 – Partners in case of Partnership Firm / LLP – Managing/ Authorized

-– Karta in case of HUF
+– Karta in the case of HUF

 – Managing Director or the Authorized Person in case of Company